Iris leptophylla: Distribution and habitat

 It is native to temperate Asia.

 Range

 It is found in China, within the provinces of Sichuan, and Guangxi (or Gansu).

 Habitat

 It grows on the edges of forests, in grassland and meadows, on hillsides and rocky slopes.

 They can be found at an altitude of 2600 to 3200 m above sea level.

+Conservation

-ConservationIris leptophylla is an endangered plant.
+Iris leptophylla is an endangered plant.

 Cultivation

 It prefers to be grown in well-drained soils, (with grit and humus), in full sun.
 But it can tolerate partial shade.

 It is not hardy in the UK, so needs to be grown within an alpine house or bulb frame.

 In milder positions, (including some parts of Europe) it can be grown in a rock garden.

 A Herbarium specimen exists in the Department of Botany within the Swedish Museum of Natural History.

 Toxicity

 Like many other irises, most parts of the plant are poisonous (rhizome and leaves), if mistakenly ingested can cause stomach pains and vomiting.
 Also, handling the plant may cause a skin irritation or an allergic reaction.